chakane3/swiftNotes/Pursuit-UIKit/Unit2/zooAnimals/README.md

 The third view has a table view containing the list of animals in a custom cell and those cells are sectioned.
 <img src="/Pursuit-UIKit/Unit2/zooAnimals/Assets/zooAnimalUI.png">

+## Setting up our subtitle cell
+Here we'll display all of our animals in a tableview that uses a subtitle cell